carl-bialik/tennis_Research_Notes/README.md

 2. How often do betting odds favor the lower-ranked player?
 Is it more frequent on clay?
 Is it rare enough that using higher ranking as a proxy for market favorite is acceptable?

 3. Are breaks more frequent immediately after winning a set?
-(Jeff might have done this one.)

 4. Which players have the greatest variation in serve speed?
 (Among first serves, or between first and second serves.)
 Does it have any effect on, say, the success of second serves?